GaryHostt/ATPworkshop/READMe.md

 For this lab, your instructors will have the above items procured for you.

+If you would like to learn how to Visual Builder, [view this lab.](https://dppham1.github.io/WorkshopTemplate/workshops/workshop-template/index.html?page=LabGuide100.md)

 ## Lab 100: Introduction to OIC

 [Introduction to Oracle Integration Cloud](https://github.com/KseniiaRyuma/HCM_to_EBS_integration/blob/master/oic100.md)